FrontendMasters/front-end-handbook/practice/team.md

 # Front-end on a team

 A front-end developer is typically only one player on a team that designs and develops web sites, web applications, or native applications running on web technologies.
+(Note: A developer who builds everything was once called a "web master" but as of late these rare and mythical developers are called "full-stack developers").

 A bare bones team for building professional sites or software on the web will contain minimally the following roles.

-* Visual Designer (i.e. fonts, colors, spacing, emotion, concept visuals)
+* Visual Designer (i.e. fonts, colors, spacing, emotion, visuals concepts & themes)
-* UI/Interaction Designer/Information Architect (i.e. wireframes, specifying all user interactions and UI functionality, structuring Information)
+* UI/Interaction Designer/Information Architect (i.e. wireframes, specifying all user interactions and UI functionality, structuring information)
 * Front-end Developer (i.e. writes code that runs in client/on device)
 * Back-end Developer (i.e. writes code that runs on server)